Can You Get a Divorce Without a Lawyer? (2024)

 -

 Contesting a divorce without lawyers is complicated and risky.
-To contest an issue, you will need evidence to support your position and legal arguments that explain why your position is sound under the law.
+To contest an issue, you will need preparation such as evidence to support your position and legal arguments that explain why your position is sound under the law.
 Importantly, you may only get one chance to contest an issue, so consider hiring a lawyer.